-These fixes will work if you’re on an iPhone 6s or iPhone 6s Plus and they’ll work on any version of iOS 9.
-This includes the company’s most current iOS 9 update for iPhone 6s, iOS 9.3.1.
+These fixes will work if you’re on an iPhone 6s or iPhone 6s Plus and they’ll work on any version of iOS 9 or iOS 10.

 Apple’s got more iOS updates on the way and iOS updates can be the root cause of some battery life issues.
 That’s why we recommend absorbing these fixes so that you’re prepared for all of Apple’s future iPhone 6s iOS updates.

-(Note: iOS 9 comes with a Settings Search at the top of the Settings screen.
+(Note: iOS 9 and iOS 10 come with a Settings Search at the top of the Settings screen.
 If you can’t find something, you can search for it there.)

 Wait Two Days